gioblu/PJON/specification/PJON-protocol-specification-v1.1.md

    |  0  |        | 12 | 00000100 |   5    |    64   |  72 |      |  6  |
    |_____|        |____|__________|________|_________|_____|      |_____|
 ```
 In the first phase the bus is analyzed by transmitter reading 10 logical bits, if any logical 1 is detected the channel is considered free and transmission phase starts in which the packet is entirely transmitted.
-Receiver calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (decimal 6) in case of correct reception or `PJON_NAK` (decimal 21) if an error in the packet's content is detected.
-If transmitter receives no answer or `PJON_NAK` the packet sending is scheduled with a delay of `ATTEMPTS * ATTEMPTS * ATTEMPTS * ATTEMPTS` with a maximum of 42 `ATTEMPTS` to obtain data transmission 4rd degree polynomial back-off.
+Receiver calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (decimal 6) in case of correct reception.
+If transmitter receives no answer the packet sending is scheduled with a delay of `ATTEMPTS * ATTEMPTS * ATTEMPTS * ATTEMPTS` with a maximum of 42 `ATTEMPTS` to obtain data transmission 4rd degree polynomial back-off.

 Below is shown the same local transmission used as an example before, formatted to be sent over a shared medium, where device id `12` of bus `0.0.0.1` sends @ (decimal 64) to device id `11` in bus id `0.0.0.1`.
 The packet's content is prepended with the bus id of the recipient, and optionally the sender's bus and device id:
 ```cpp